Nephrology

 Why This Matters Clinically

 ADPKD is the fourth leading cause of ESRD globally and accounts for 5-10% of all patients requiring renal replacement therapy.
 It affects multiple generations of families with significant psychological and socioeconomic impact.
-The availability of disease-modifying therapy (Tolvaptan) has changed management algorithms, Making early diagnosis and risk stratification crucial.
+The availability of disease-modifying therapy (Tolvaptan) has changed management algorithms, making early diagnosis and risk stratification crucial.
 Identification of patients at risk of intracranial aneurysm rupture is life-saving.
-ADPKD is frequently examined due to its genetic basis, Systemic manifestations, And evolving treatment options.
+ADPKD is frequently examined due to its genetic basis, systemic manifestations, and evolving treatment options.

 2. Epidemiology